dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ### IIS Version 10

-IIS version 10 comes pre installed on Windows Server 2022, however it may need to be activated to funciton.
+IIS version 10 comes pre-installed on Windows Server 2022, however it may need to be activated to function.
 While you are activating IIS, we will also activate other features we will need later.

 To Enable: